linkerd/website/linkerd.io/content/2/tasks/configuring-retries.md

 +++
 title = "Configuring Retries"
-description = "Configure Linkerd to retry outgoing requests on failure."
+description = "Configure Linkerd to automatically retry failing requests."
 +++

 In order for Linkerd to do automatic retries of failures, there are two